smitsrr/Canvas_url_parsing/README.md

 I worked with our GA deleloper to use Google Tag Manager and created custom variables that are triggered on all pageviews.
 These variables parse the URL into portions we are interested in recording.

+I began by writing a regular expression that would pull out the course ID:
+`(?:/courses/)([0-9]+)` (*note:* sometimes backslashes need to be escaped with "\") If you are interested in learning how regular expressions work, I recommend playing around with (regex101.com).

+The second part was figuring out how to get Tag Manager to send the number as an output to GA.
+I found the easiest way to do this was to write a custom Javascript function.

+`JAVASCRIPT FUNCTION HERE{
+}`